February 05, 2025

 3. Keep Your Audience in Mind

-Your audience may be why you are hosting the event in the first place.
-Knowing their preferences, tastes, likes, and dislikes is essential.
+A positive attendee experience is the number one goal of most planners—it's an important part of the broader event ROI calculation.
+Knowing your audience's preferences, likes and dislikes, industries, etc. is essential.
 As a discerning event organizer, you already know this too well.
 However, this bears repeating for the sake of clarity, especially when striving to create a better event stage design.

-Based on your understanding, anticipate what your attendees like about your events and build the stage that will bring them joy.
+Based on your understanding, anticipate what your attendees like about your events and why they're attending a specific event, and build the stage that will bring them joy (and keep them interested).
 For example, young music lovers might appreciate strobe lights, while a more mature audience may find them distracting.

 4. Understand Your Event Goals